 The AP Computer Science Principles course is designed to be equivalent to an introductory college computing course.

-AP Drawing is a course designed for the serious art student who is interested in an intensive investigation of art concepts, media, and techniques after taking an introductory level art course, Drawing and Painting and Honors Portfolio.
+AP Drawing is a full year course designed for the serious art student who is interested in an intensive investigation of art concepts, media, and techniques after taking Studio Art, Drawing and Painting, and Portfolio Development Honors.

 A rigorous advanced-level humanities class, AP English Literature and Composition prepares students specifically for college-level English work.